 The program offers semester-long courses at the beginner, intermediate, and advanced levels.
 Some of the regular courses are also offered during the summer.

-A free tutorial service, Hebrew-On-Demand (HOD), is offered four hours weekly by Hebrew language faculty; affordable short-term individual tutoring is available as well.
+A free tutorial service, Hebrew-On-Demand (HOD), is offered four hours weekly by Hebrew Language faculty; affordable short-term individual tutoring is available as well.

 Each school of JTS determines the level of courses its students must complete in order to fulfill its Hebrew language requirements.

 In order to be placed in the appropriate level Hebrew course, incoming students must take a written Hebrew Language placement examination prior to the beginning of the new academic year.
 Advancement to the next Hebrew level depends upon satisfactory achievement and is based on multiple assessment measures.
-In addition, students are required to demonstrate proficiency in reading aloud voweled and unvoweled texts.

 Hebrew Fellows Program (שוחרים)